“For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.” —John 3:16

 “For the grace of God has appeared that offers salvation to all people.
 It teaches us to say “no” to ungodliness and worldly passions, and to live self-controlled, upright and godly lives in this present age.” – Titus 2:11-12

 Salvation is an ongoing topic throughout the Bible.
-A way to escape the evils on Earth in exchange for life everlasting, salvation is a main priority for many Christians.
-As stated in many places across many passages, loving Jesus Christ, following His examples, and abiding by His Word is the path to salvation— to being saved.
+It’s a way to escape the evils on Earth in exchange for life everlasting.
+So, it is the main priority for many Christians.
+As stated in many passages, loving Jesus Christ, following His examples, and abiding by His Word is the path to salvation.

 While the focus on salvation is certainly inspiring, the warnings about failed efforts of attaining it are less so.
-The Bible makes it clear that salvation is not for everyone and that not all who want to be saved will receive God’s forgiveness.
+The Bible makes it clear that salvation is not for everyone.
+In fact, not all who seek salvation will receive God’s forgiveness.
 As stated in Luke 13:23-24, “Someone asked him, ‘Lord, are only a few people going to be saved?’
 He said to them, ‘Make every effort to enter through the narrow door, because many, I tell you, will try to enter and will not be able to.’”
 While motivating for many, these kinds of passages can be extremely damaging for those trapped in a dark place.

-The knowledge that salvation is limited can easily diminish hope for any Christian addict.
-Rather than seeing the pursuit of salvation as a reason to get sober, substance abusers are far more likely to assume that the door to eternal life has been closed to them forever.
+The knowledge that God does not grant salvation to everyone can easily diminish hope for any Christian addict.
+In fact, many Christian addicts may not see the pursuit of salvation as a reason to get sober.
+Instead, they may believe that the door to eternal life is closed to them forever.
 Even worse, with so few options available for Christian addiction treatment, those who struggle with both addiction and faith may believe that there’s no point in trying to find salvation.

 How Can an Addict Find Salvation